Everyone has a story to tell.

-- The Bielski Brothers – Sarah read this about a year and a half ago after seeing the movie Defiance, which I’ll talk about in a little bit.
+- The Bielski Brothers – Ashar read this about a year and a half ago after seeing the movie Defiance, which I’ll talk about in a little bit.
 The book’s subtitle, “The True Story of Three Men Who Defied the Nazis, Built a Village in th Forest, and Saved 1,200 Jews” sums it up well.

-- Adolf Hitler (Wicked History) and Hitler – I talked in detail in an earlier post about Sarah’s interest in why Adolf Hitler did what he did, and these were a couple of the few non-academic-disseration-level biographies we found.
+- Adolf Hitler (Wicked History) and Hitler – I talked in detail in an earlier post about Ashar’s interest in why Adolf Hitler did what he did, and these were a couple of the few non-academic-disseration-level biographies we found.

-- Jim Thorpe: An Athlete for the Ages – This is from the Sterling series I mentioned above, and really sparked an interest in Sarah in this Native American athlete, whose namesake Pennsylvania town we visited.
+- Jim Thorpe: An Athlete for the Ages – This is from the Sterling series I mentioned above, and really sparked an interest in Ashar in this Native American athlete, whose namesake Pennsylvania town we visited.